DFHack/dfhack/docs/Compile.rst

 and whenever you need help.

 .. _IRC: https://webchat.freenode.net/?channels=dfhack

+(Note: for submodule issues, please see the above instructions first!)

 For lots more details on contributing to DFHack, including pull requests, code format, and more, please see `contributing-code`.